WollfieGitHub/CompNetResources/README.md

 ------------------------------------------------------------------------------------------
 ## Miscellaneous notes :

+- **TCP vs UDP** :
+  - UDP : No need for establishing a connection, rather fast, less reliable.
+  - TCP : Need to establish connection using SYN, slower than TCP, more reliable.

 - **Delays** : **Throughput** is the parallel thingy, used for big files, multiple packets at once, **Propagation speed** is for small packets. **Important** is to take propagation delay from time when LAST bit of the packet is pushed on the link when you write the delay in clear letters.